nikischwdrtr/jpegvision/README.md

 # noindex
-python script for destroying .avi files
+python script for video filter working with jpeg compression

 1. put video in the same folder as file
 2. open terminal